 One is from Delhi- Jammu – Srinagar – Kargil – Leh

 Delhi – Manali – Rohtang Pass – Sarchu – Leh- Kargil-Srinagar – Jammu

-Ideal Route: Among the two routes listed above, second route i.e from Manali to Leh is the best route.
-Actual detail of this route is like:
+Ideal Route: Among the two routes listed above, the second route i.e from Manali to Leh is the best.
+The actual detail of this route is like:

 Manali – Rohtang La – Tandi/Keylong – Darcha – Sarchu – Tanglang La – Upshi – Leh (from Leh you can take separate routes to Khardungla and Nubra, Pangong and Tso Moriri and Hemis) – Lamayuru – Kargil – Drass – Zozi La – Srinagar – Patnitop – Chandigarh.

 There is no direct connectivity through rail between Leh to Delhi and the closest railway station is at Pathankot (746Km), Jammu (682Km), and Chandigarh (719Km).
 You can reach up to these locations easily as they are connected with main Indian cities by rail network where trains run frequently.
 From these stations, you have no options except taking the road to Leh by hired or govt transport.
 From Leh, you have to further drive for almost 12 hours to reach this valley of Zanskar.

 Being located in the cold desert region of Laddakh, the valley is accessible only in the months of the summer that is from June to September.
 Travelling in other seasons is not at all possible because of bad roads and heavy snowy conditions.
 You can plan your travelling in the months of winter, but the only possible way to access the valley is by trekking.
 Beautiful chadar trek is the only available option for you to reach here and this trekking must be picked only if you are prepared to undertake that level of physical exertion.